 What Extracurricular Activities Would You Like to be Involved In?

-Administrators are not only looking for individuals who are willing to teach students in a classroom, but also for those who are eager to take on additional roles and organize or supervise extracurricular activities.
-When answering this question, use this as a good opportunity to demonstrate your versatility, leadership skills, and commitment to participate in a variety of areas within the school community.
+Administrators are looking for individuals who are willing to teach students in a classroom and those who are eager to take on additional roles and organize or supervise extracurricular activities.
+When answering this question, use this as a good opportunity to demonstrate your versatility, leadership skills, and commitment to participate in various areas within the school community.

 Highlight past experiences you have had with sponsoring extracurricular activities and convey the effect and success each program had.
 If you have not participated in after-school programs, convey your willingness to learn something new and provide a safe and fun environment for students.